muhammedcobanoglu/ConcatAdapter/README.md

 There are many ways to show different views in a recyclerview but by using multiple view types in a recyclerview is a common idea.

 In the above solution, we have some problems.
-For example if you use this solution, you have to managing many view types.
+For example if you use this solution, you have to manage many view types.

 To manage different views with an easy way, we can use Concat Adapter